Supervisor of Instruction Certificate

 EDAD 505 Supervisor/Teacher Leadership for Improved Instruction and Student Learning 3 Credits

 This course will explore the supervisory and evaluation practices in K-12 settings by examining and identifying the relationships among collegiality and collaboration, educational leadership, and the improvement of instruction.
 This course will emphasize the development of practical observation skills and approaches and the development of appropriate professional growth plans to enhance staff performance and bring about increased student learning.
 Multi-track evaluation programs will be examined as well as an analysis of current observation and supervisory approaches used in school districts.
 Participants in the course will develop a personal supervisory platform.
 This course will emphasize the development of collaborative and clinical supervision approaches as well as communication skills and interpersonal qualities of the effective supervisor.
-Students will demonstrate course understandings through actual classroom and school applications that are referenced to state adopted core curriculum content standards and professional development standards, the Standards for School Leaders of the Interstate School Leaders Licensure Consortium, and the candidate proficiencies developed by the Educational Leadership Constituent Council.
+Students will demonstrate course understandings through actual classroom and school applications that are referenced to state adopted core curriculum content standards, professional development standards and national school leadership standards.

-EDAD 591 Seminar/Practicum in Education Leadership 3 Credits
+EDAD 591 Seminar/Practicum in Educational Leadership/Supervision 3 Credits

 This is the first of two "capstone" internship courses for candidates in the leadership program in educational administration.
 The course meets New Jersey Department of Education requirements for an extended administrative internship in the schools.
 This course is taken in the fall semester and is followed in the spring semester with EDAD 592.
 After analysis of leadership strengths, based on a self-assessment completed by the candidate, specific internship experiences will be cooperatively planned by the candidate, site-based mentor, and instructor.
 The capstone internship will build on strengths, develop growth experiences, be substantial and sustained, and be ethically informed.
 Students will cooperatively evaluate and problem-solve internship experiences, assess leadership performance from best-practice perspectives, finalize the development of a leadership platform statement, review and discuss topics and scenarios derived from readings and other resources, engage in simulations and case analyses, and interact with students in other graduate programs.
 Presentations by practicing administrators and other school personnel will provide understanding of the patterns of interaction that occur among different leadership positions in educational institutions.
-Students will demonstrate course understandings through actual classroom and school applications that are referenced to state adopted core curriculum content standards and professional development standards, the Standards for School Leaders of the Interstate School Leaders Licensure Consortium, and the candidate proficiencies developed by the Educational Leadership Constituent Council.
-Enrollment by permission of instructor.
+Students will demonstrate course understandings through actual classroom and school applications that are referenced to state adopted core curriculum content standards, professional development standards and national school leadership standards.
+Enrollment by permission of Instructor.